 How To Trackstand For Beginners

 I have always been fascinated by trackstanding.
 Standing completely still on a bike looks so cool.
-This skill is often used of track sprinters when they are trying to stay behind their opponent in the tactical part of the sprint.
-It looks difficult, but actually it is possible to learn how to make a good trackstand with some practice.
-Normally I post advice about the physical training, but today’s post is dedicated for technical skills.
+This skill is often used by track sprinters when trying to stay behind their opponent in the tactical part of the sprint.
+It seems complex, but actually, it is possible to learn how to make a good trackstand with some practice.
+I usually post advice about physical training, but today’s post is dedicated to technical skills.

 Before you start practicing:

-• Wear a bike helmet.
-Accidental events might happen during practice and wearing a helmet is always a good thing.
+Wear a bike helmet.
+Accidental events might happen during practice, and wearing a helmet is always good.

-• Use regular pedals and shoes.
-Instead of using your finest carbon cycling shoes, wear a normal pair of shoes.
-It makes it easier for you to jump of the bike, when/if you loose the balance.
+Use regular pedals and shoes.
+Instead of using your finest carbon cycling shoes, wear a standard pair of shoes.
+It makes it easier for you to jump off the bike when/if you lose your balance.

 Tips that will make your trackstanding easier

 The best way to learn trackstanding is practice.
-Before you start out you should have a look at this video clip to see how the basic position looks:
+Before you start, you should have a look at this video clip to see how the primary position looks:

 Basic trackstanding (20 seconds video clip)

-If you think trackstanding is a cool skill to master, take a look at these links:
+If you think trackstanding is an incredible skill to master, take a look at these links:

 Advanced tricks (3.59 min video clip)